A non-local area preserving curve flow: Local and long time existence

-Since the changing of the tangential components of the velocity vector of $\gamma_t$ affects only the parametrization, not the geometric shapes of the evolving curve, we can choose a suitable tangent component $\eta$ to simplify the analysis of the nolocal flow (\ref{tf}).
+We first consider a priori estimates of the curve flow.
+Since the changing of the tangential components of the velocity vector of $\gamma_t$ affects only the parametrization, not the geometric shapes of the evolving curve, we can choose a suitable tangent component $\eta$ to simplify the analysis of the non-local flow (\ref{tf}).
 This trick has been used by many authors, see, for example, \cite{GH} or \cite{PY}.
 So we consider the following evolution problem, which is equivalent to (\ref{tf}):